 Communication, School Transport & School Uniform

-We communicate with parents though Parentmail, and school dinners, trips, clubs and other payments should be made via Pay360.
-Please contact the office if you don't have access to these systems.
+We communicate with parents though Parentmail, and school dinners, trips, clubs and other payments should also be made via Parentmail.
+Please contact the office if you don't have access to this system.

 School transport and ‘bus passes’ are arranged by Cambridgeshire County Council and all applications should be made online.
 The relevant county web page can be found by clicking on this link: bus application.